AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-01-QuantitativeFinance.md

 # Notes on Quantitative Finance (Draft)

 ## Abstract
 Resources in quantatitive finance are provided with short notes.
-Emphasis is given to statistical analysis of empirical stylized facts in the data.
+Emphasis is given to the empirical stylized facts obtained from statistical analysis of financial, economic and social data.
+Some history of the field is provided; which includes the influence computation, applied mathematics, and theoretical physics over time.
 For completeness, the orthodox neoclassical view of asset pricing, portfolio theory, and risk is included.
-Some history of the evolution of the field is provided.

 ## 1 Time Series Analysis

 | ID | Source | Notes |